 Microfinance institution Mitra Bisnis Keluarga (MBK) in Indonesia issues group loans to female entrepreneurs.
 MBK focuses on the lowest income groups and is mainly active in West and Central Java.
 Many of the clients are women involved in petty trade, preparing and selling food, tending livestock and growing vegetables.
-The loan MBK has received from Triodos Sustainable Finance Foundation and Hivos-Triodos Fund (in local currency) will give MBK the means to grow further in the coming years, enabling it to provide more women access to financial services.
+The loan MBK has received from Triodos Microfinance Fund and Triodos Fair Share Fund will give MBK the means to grow further in the coming years, enabling it to provide more women access to financial services.

 - number of loan clients: 730,707